1. Purpose of policy

 6. Ownership of intellectual property generated by invited scholars

-6.1 Ownership and rights relating to intellectual property brought to USC by an invited scholar must be resolved before any activity commences at USC.
-This may necessitate negotiation between USC and the owner of the intellectual property such as the invited scholar’s employer.
+6.1 Ownership and rights relating to intellectual property brought to the University by an invited scholar must be resolved before any activity commences at the University.
+This may necessitate negotiation between the University and the owner of the intellectual property such as the invited scholar’s employer.

 6.2 For further details, refer to the Adjunct and Visiting Appointments - Managerial Policy.